 Toledo Bend Reservoir on the Texas-Louisiana Border

-Toledo Bend Lake stretches for miles along the Sabine River as the largest man-made lake in the south, forming a portion of the boundary between the states of Texas and Louisiana.
+Toledo Bend Lake stretches for miles along the Sabine River as the largest man-made lake in the south, forming part of the boundary between the states of Louisiana and Texas.

 Visitors to Toledo Bend are attracted by boating, fishing, skiing, camping, hiking, golfing and other recreational activities in the area.
 RV resorts, campgrounds, resorts, restaurants, marinas, and motels are all available along the 1,200 miles of shoreline of the reservoir.